jollaman999/fmdns-docker/README.md

 ## Notes

 * fMDNS client logs will show bind logs by default.
 To show all DNS requests in these logs add `querylog = yes` to Config -> Options in fM server.
-* In some situations, reverse proxies can prevent the server from recognizing a rebooting/reinstalling client.
-The fix is to add a macvlan/ipvlan network and IP to your fM server container for the clients to authenticate to directly.
+* In some situations, reverse proxies can prevent the server from upgrading or recognizing a rebooting/reinstalling client.
+The fix is to add a macvlan/ipvlan network and IP to your fM server container to connect to directly.
 Ex.:
 ```
 docker network create \
 	-d macvlan \